voicebase/voicebase-docs/README.rst

 Support
 -------

-If you are a VoiceBase customer, contact support [at] voicebase [dot] com.
+If you are a VoiceBase customer in need of support, contact support [at] voicebase [dot] com.